iaincollins/structured-data-testing-tool/README.md

 #### Preset Example 2

-This is the code for a real built-in preset for the **ClaimReview** schema.
+This is the code for one of the built-in presets, it tests for the **ClaimReview** schema.

 It shows how to write a preset that will automatically run against all instances of a given schema found.

 This is useful to be able to do when you have multiple instances of the same schema on page.

-NB: This example is quite simple and doesn't try and validate the contents of the properties in the schema.
+NB: This example is quite simple and doesn't try and validate the contents of the properties in the schema or check for invalid properties on the schema.

 ```javascript
 const ClaimReview = {